 - facilitates the cultural shift from a break-fix orientation to a customer-service orientation,

-- kick-starts (or reinvigorates) the creation and publication of the Service Catalog, and
+- kick-starts (or reinvigorates) the creation and publication of a business relevant IT Service Catalog, and

-- establishes critical success factors, key performance indicators, and identifies service costs that govern improvements for all ITSM processes.
+- establishes critical success factors (CSFs), key performance indicators (KPIs), and identifies service costs.

 Why would you wish to bypass the IT Service Strategy steps?